midlantica/LovelyBunchOfCoconuts/content/memes/quotes/theres-a-word-for-people.md

 ![theres-a-word-for-people](/memes/quotes/theres-a-word-for-people.png)

-Theres A Word For People
+Theres a word for people.